SutejSingh/dailyTrojanCheck/README.md

     3. After enetring all the details click on File > Convert To and then select "Application".
     4. Now go to File > Save and select the file format as "Application".
 It would create a file with the name you chose and extension as `.app`

+ You can choose to automate opening the automator file using Calendar events or use crontab in similar wayto open the automator file at a specified time instead.

-6. Now open apple calendar app and set a recurring event on weekdays at 12:15AM or whichever time you prefer.
+6. Calendar Method: Open apple calendar app and set a recurring event on weekdays at 12:15AM or whichever time you prefer.
 In the "alert" section select "custom" and then select "open file".
 Then click on the "calendar" drop down and slelect "other" and then select the automator `.app` file.

       ![Screen Shot 2021-09-10 at 12 07 06 AM](https://user-images.githubusercontent.com/40639516/132816049-f9610e0f-86b3-4fc6-9f3b-96da2de8d546.png)